 And what about the cover?
 KDP offers a cover design service, too.
 You select the design from a set of predefined template and enter a few elements (title, subtitle, author name, ISBN, book description, and bio):

-Taking this approach practically guarantees that your book will be easily approved by KDP for on-demand paperback printing.
+Taking this approach practically guarantees that your book will be easily approved by KDP for print on-demand paperbacks.
+It just isn’t the most exciting cover.

 Rather than using the Kindle eBook as the basis for printing, PDFs exported from the original InDesign book is preferred.
 The process is more complex: